cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 }
 ```

 The upgrade contains the proposed upgrade for the channel end on the executing chain, the timeout for the upgrade attempt, and the last packet send sequence for the channel.
 The `lastPacketSent` allows the counterparty to know which packets need to be flushed before the channel can reopen with the newly negotiated parameters.
+Any packet sent to the channel end with a packet sequence above the `lastPacketSent` will be rejected until the upgrade is complete.

 #### `ErrorReceipt`